-We recorded trade and other receivables in the amount of RMB433.2 million, RMB2,424.6 million and RMB7,743.5 million (US\$1,170.2 million) and RMB10,855.3 million (US\$1,640.5 million) as of December 31, 2015, 2016, 2017 and June 30, 2018, respectively.
-One of the receivables is a payment due from the Xiangcheng district government, Zhangzhou, in relation to certain contractual arrangements for the construction of a road and preparation of adjacent land parcels.
-We cannot assure you that we will be able to collect receivables from our debtors, including Xiangcheng district government, in full or in a timely manner.
-We could be forced to write off certain receivables in accordance with HKFRS if our debtors, including Xiangcheng district government, failed to honor their repayment obligations.
+We recorded trade and other receivables in the amount of RMB2,424.6 million, RMB7,743.5 million and RMB8,443.1 million (US\$1,228.0 million) as of December 31, 2016, 2017 and 2018, respectively.
+We cannot assure you that we will be able to collect receivables from our debtors in full or in a timely manner.
+We could be forced to write off certain receivables in accordance with HKFRS if our debtors failed to honor their repayment obligations.
 In addition, we may incur expenses and have management resources diverted relating to the collection of our receivables, such as through legal proceedings.
 As such, our financial condition, results of operations and cash flow may be materially and adversely affected.